 Purpose-built apps designed specifically for logging shows.
 They typically include:

-The Concerts Remembered App is an example.
+The Concerts Remembered app is one example.
 You log shows with artist, venue, date, and location, then add photos, ratings, memories, and setlists when you have time.
 The app tracks your stats automatically and lets you create shareable concert cards.

 Spreadsheets